jayield/rapper/README.md

  - The domain object classes must have the same name as respective DB table, same for the fields/rows.

- - The field corresponding to the primary key must have the annotation @Id.
-If it is a composed key it is needed to create a class that contains the keys and respective names, the domain object must have field of that class and mark it with the annotation @EmbeddedId.
+ - The field corresponding to the primary key must have the annotation <code>@Id</code>.
+If it is a composed key it is needed to create a class that contains the keys and respective names, the domain object must have field of that class and mark it with the annotation <code>@EmbeddedId</code>.

 ### Rules
 You must create an environment variable to connect to the DB. <br />